 An investment for the future

 Page Steel counts on SBA

-Recently the Australian Fabricator Page Steel invested in robotic machinery, increasing their capacity by up to 50% and future-proofing the business for the next ten years.
+Recently the Australian Fabricator Page Steel invested in Robotic Fabrication Machinery, increasing their capacity by up to 50% and future proofing the business for the next ten years.

 Page Steel recently purchased a Zeman SBA single rail robotic fabrication machine SR-Compact , which is capable of fabricating beams 1,100mm wide and 18,000mm long.
 The handling robot can pick up 250kg per add-on part and the beam weight has a maximum of 6 tons.
 This machinery is an investment in the future of the company.
 It will ensure the company is relevant and at the forefront of the industry.

 “It has set us up for at least the next ten years.
 The machinery we’ve invested in solves a lot of the issues we’ve been facing in terms of difficult to recruit workers, accuracy and speed.
 There are so many pluses to the machines besides the initial investment”.
 The CEO of Page Steel, Chris Piacentini says.
 “We’ve had the Zeman SBA single rail running for about a year now.
 It is incorporated with, and connected to, all the other machines in our facility, so our entire process can flow without the use of cranes – the steel flows from machine to machine to machine and unloads itself as well.”